Doctor interview questions and answers

 Though both Australia and New Zealand are known for being laid-back, it’d be a mistake to think that doctor job interviews here are a casual affair.
 As with any interview, it’s important you dress to impress, make sure your references are in order, and thoroughly prepare for your interview.
 Find out what the hospital or clinic is known for, its specialties, and any notable facilities.

 Every doctor job interview is going to be different, however, there are some common doctor job interview questions some of which are likely to come up in all interviews.
-Below are the top 10 doctor interview questions and suggestions for the answers.
+Below are the top 10 most common interview questions for doctors and suggestions for the answers.

 If you are hit with this question it means they want to know about your short-term and long-term career goals.
 This is a great opportunity for you to explain the new skills you would like to learn at their hospital or practice and how you would see your career progressing within the company.
 If you are going for a permanent position employers love to hear that you see their establishment as a part of your long-term goals!

 A question like this may throw you if you haven't prepared, but the answer is actually really simple.
 Just be honest.
-Tell them what you love about your specialty and why you decided to pursue it.
+Tell them what you love about your specialty and why you decided to pursue this pathway in medical school.
 Don't hold back.
 Let your passion show!

 With weird and whacky questions, the key is to use it as an opportunity to showcase your skillset or tell an anecdote demonstrating your personal attributes.
 If you’re asked what kind of animal you’d be, liken the animal you choose to your personality.
 Owls are thoughtful, bees are hard workers and crows have great problem-solving abilities.
 With questions like these, it’s all about the explanation – you’re not being judged on your zoology knowledge.

-We are sure you will have no shortage of these!
-But we recommend memorising a few that you could use as examples if called upon in the interview, this will prevent you from having a nervous mind blank situation.
+We are sure you will have no shortage of these, practicing medicine is all about working under pressure!
+But we recommend memorising a few stressful situations that you have dealt with that you could use as examples if called upon in the interview, this will prevent you from having a nervous mind blank situation.